-Plus, if every time you’re anxious or stressed you try to avoid these feelings, you’ll always be fearful of anxiety creeping up on you – which can often lead to a more intense panic attack (as opposed to the slower build of an anxiety attack).
+Plus, if every time you’re anxious or stressed you try to avoid these feelings, you’ll always be fearful of anxiety creeping up on you – which can often lead to a more intense panic attack.
 Learning to accept the realities of how we feel can be a positive first step is dealing with anxiety.

 2. Adopt some relaxation techniques

 When you feel anxious, your breathing becomes rapid and shallow and you muscle tighten.
 This can impact your body by increasing your heart rate and bringing about light-headedness, nausea and sweating, among other physical symptoms of anxiety.

 There are plenty of relaxation exercises to help reduce anxiety.
 These focus your breathing and identify areas of tension in your body which you can then release.

 Here is a simple breathing exercise one that anyone can pick up in the moment to help calm anxiety:

 - Take in a slow deep breath through your nose for four seconds.
 Imagine filling your lungs from the bottom right to the top, making them as full of air as possible.
 You should feel your stomach rise as you do so

 - Hold the breath for another count of three

 - Exhale gently through your mouth for another count of six.
 Try to focus on relaxing any tense muscles when you do

 - Introduce muscle relaxation as you do.
 Work your way up your body, tensing body pats for five seconds and releasing.